mabushelbaia/encs4110/docs/setup.md

 - Make sure "Include subfolders" is checked → Click **Next**

 Repeat this for all Stellaris ICDI interfaces.

----

-## ✅ You’re Done!

-You’ve now:

-- Installed the **TM4C Device Pack**
-- Enabled the **Stellaris ICDI debugger**
-- Installed the **USB drivers**

-You’re ready to start building and flashing code to your TM4C123GH6PM board using Keil uVision5 🎉

----

 ## 🧩 Quick Reference Links